Funny-mad-Peeea/ScaiIlp/readme.md

    classes, it is difficult to use as the interface of a DLL.
    On the other hand, some functions that we needed are missing in Osi.

-### Q: When should I use IlpSolverStub, a wrapper for IlpSolverCbc in an external process, and ScaiIlpExe?
+### Q: When should I use IlpSolverStub and ScaiIlpExe?

+A: IlpSolverStub is a wrapper for IlpSolverCbc.
-A: Having Cbc in a separate process insulates it from your program.
+   It insulates it from your program.
-   If it crashes, your program can survive this.
+   If the solver crashes, your program can survive this.
    On any crashes we know of, IlpSolverStub does silently the same as if the solver just found no solution.
    On unknown crashes and unknown problems, IlpSolverStub throws an exception, which can be caught